General Program Questions

 I would like to contact a faculty member, how should I proceed?

 • Using the “People” tab above, choose the faculty member whose research most closely resembles your interests.
 You are more than welcome to email the faculty member to introduce yourself and indicate your interest in their research group.
-Keep in mind that they will not give you any application assessment and that they have no control over admissions.
+Keep in mind that they will not give you any application assessment but they do control admissions.
 Be courteous and mindful that our faculty are very busy and may not reply immediately.

 When will I find out if I am admitted?